Emergency Dentist

 While some dental emergencies are random accidents, many of them occur as a result of infection or damage that has been building up for weeks or months.
 Investing in good at-home oral hygiene and routine dental checkups and cleanings can prevent these issues and potentially save you thousands of dollars in urgent dental care over the years.

-It’s also crucial that you contact an emergency dentist in North Central San Antonio as soon as possible after a problem arises.
+It’s also crucial that you contact an emergency dentist San Antonio as soon as possible after a problem arises.
 Even if you’re worried about the potential price, keep in mind that the costs will generally increase the longer you put off treatment.
 For example, getting an aching tooth looked at right away could mean the difference between saving your tooth with a root canal and having to extract and replace the tooth altogether!

 How to Prevent Dental Emergencies